Giosafat Barbaro: Writing

-Barbaro's account provided more information on Persia and its resources than that of Contarini.
-He showed skill in observing unfamiliar places and reporting on them.
-Much of Barbaro's information about the Kipchak Khanate, Persia, and Georgia is not found in any other sources.
+Giosafat Barbaro's dispatches to the Venetian Senate were compiled by Enrico Cornet and published as Lettere al Senato Veneto in 1852 in Vienna. and Le guerre dei Veneti nell' Asia 1470-1474: Documenti cavati dall' Archivio ai frari in Venezia in 1856.

-Giosafat Barbaro's dispatches to the Venetian Senate were compiled by Enrico Cornet and published as Lettere al Senato Veneto in 1852 in Vienna.
-Barbaro also discussed his travels in a letter written in 1491 to the Bishop of Padua, Pietro Barocci.
+Barbaro also discussed his travels in a letter written in 1491 to the Bishop of Padua, Pietro Barozzi.

 In popular culture

 He is one of the historical characters who appear in Dorothy Dunnett's novel Caprice and Rondo in the House of Niccolò series.

 In the game Civilization V he is a great merchant for the Venetians.